 A living will (also known as a health care directive) is a type of "advance directive" that describes in advance for your loved ones and health care team what type of medical treatments you want, if any, to prolong your life if an accident or undiagnosed life threatening illness occurs and you are unable to communicate your wishes.
 A living will applies only if you are not expected to recover and are not expected to live more than six months.
 All adults should have a living will, and they should also have conversations with loved ones and agents to tell them verbally what they want to have happen to them if they are near death and unable to communicate.
 Few people like to talk about these things but doing so before you get sick can lift a heavy burden off of those you love if the unthinkable happens.

-A mental health advance directive (also known as a dementia directive) is a type of advance directive that describes in advance your directions and preferences for treatment and care if you have dementia (or other mental health diagnosis) and have difficulty telling people what type of care or treatment you want.
+A mental health advance directive (also called a dementia directive) is a type of advance directive that everyone over age 60 should create before developing dementia.
+In it, you say what treatment you would want if you develop dementia (or other mental health diagnosis).
 It is meant to be a guide to your loved ones and doctors.

 “Long-term care” means the type of care you need if you have a prolonged physical illness, disability or severe cognitive impairment (such as Alzheimer’s disease) that keeps you from living independently.
 As a result, you need assistance carrying out basic self-care tasks.
 Nearly one in two women and one in four men find themselves in nursing homes at some point in their lives.
 The need for a nursing home lasts an average of three years.
 The cost of nursing home care averages between five and eight thousand dollars per month and continues to climb ever higher.
 Worse, Medicare will not pay for it, which explains, in part, why two out of three families run out of money within the first year of a prolonged nursing home stay.
 Fortunately, there are several things you can do to set aside a nest egg in advance so that the resources exist to improve your quality of life when you need long term care.
 If you work with an experienced elder law attorney, you can avoid having to spend down your assets to nothing to qualify for Medicaid to cover long-term care costs.